Donsuculentas

 The plant is shipped bare root (without substrate or pot).

-View full collection of
+View collection of

 Share